Tech-at-DU/React-Redux-Timers-Tutorial/P00-Introduction/content.md

 1. Build React components using JSX syntax
 1. Manage application state using the Flux pattern
-1. Generate random numbers and characters using JavaScript
+1. Use timing methods and objects in JavaScript to accurately track time
-1. Practice manipulating strings with JavaScript
+1. Use the BEM system to create class names for styling
 1. Define class objects and utilize the OOP paradigm

 # User Stories